-The Southern California alpine town of Idyllwild offers a range of mountain biking trails, a range of trails, from beginner cruises to white-knuckle downhill runs that will appease gnar hounds.
+The Southern California alpine town of Idyllwild offers a range of mountain biking trails, from beginner cruises to white-knuckle downhill runs that will appease gnar hounds.

 For convenience, variety and quality of trials, Idyllwild offers some best mountain biking and hiking trails in Southern California.